-Principles of landscape design for parks, residential and commercial projects.
-Studies of color, texture, form and use of landscape material.
-Emphasis on selection and placement of plant material, walks, patios and other structures for landscape use.
-Consideration also given to proper site layout with regard to existing elevations.
+Principles of landscape design for residential projects.
+The emphasis is upon residential landscape design and the creation of usable, pleasant outdoor spaces.
+This will be accomplished with an emphasis on size and placement of plants, walks, patios and other structures in the residential landscape.
 The lab emphasizes practice in the design and drafting of actual landscape projects.